How to Choose the Right Stainless Steel Grade for Your ...

 Chromium and Nickel Content

-Stainless steel flatware grades are as follows:
+Stainless steel flatware grades include:

 13/0